St. Brendan's Cross

 After the Romans left Britain at the start of the 5th century, Teutonic Angles and Saxons rushed in, sacking and burning as they crossed the country from east to west.
 Many of the locals fled west, taking with them their Roman culture, language and Christianity.
 Ireland became a stronghold for the Christian church and it is there where St. Brendan was born (c.
 484).

 He was educated under the guidance of St. Ita (second only to St. Brigid among the most beloved of the Irish women saints), and became a priest in 512.
 During his long life he established many religious houses, monasteries and churches all over Celtic Britain.
-In particular, on the Blasquet Islands (the most Westerly lands in Europe), Brandon Hill (Kilkenny), Gallerus (Dingle Peninsula, west coast of Ireland), and Kilmalchedor (Kerry).
+In particular, on the Blasquet Islands (the most Westerly lands in Europe), Brandon Hill (Kilkenny), Gallerus (Dingle Peninsula, west coast of Ireland), Ardfert and Kilmalchedar ( both in Kerry).
 In 550 he went on to build a monastery on Inis-da-druim, now known as Coney Island (Ireland, not New York's Brooklyn), and completed a three year mission in Wales and Iona.

 Brendan the Seafarer